Taking over a restaurant is a quick way to get a new business up and running, but it can also be an arduous process.

 The restaurant’s staff is integral to the success of the business, so you must review how the team operates in both serving customers in the dining room and preparing food in the kitchen.

 The organisation and distribution of tasks amongst your staff members must be carefully thought out.
 Maintaining strong lines of communication between management and the dining and kitchen staff is essential to the smooth running of the restaurant, so let your staff know that your office is an open door when it comes to discussing issues and concerns.

 8. Study the restaurant's marketing strategy

-A marketing strategy consists in identifying the specific needs of your future potential customers so you can adequately meet them and ensure the success of your restaurant.
+Next up in our guide on how to take over a restaurant is checking out its marketing strategy.
+A marketing strategy consists of identifying the specific needs of your future potential customers so you can adequately meet them and ensure the success of your restaurant.